Philipst77/Philipst77/README.md

   _Designed and trained a linear regression model from scratch to predict trends based on real-world data.
 Focused on gradient descent optimization and loss minimization._

 - **Neural Network Project**
   _Built a custom neural network model without using high-level frameworks.
-Implemented forward pass, backpropagation, and trained on classification datasets._
+Implemented forward pass, backpropagation, and trained on classification datasets, Including Cosine Similarity checking and Euclidean Distance._

 - **SQL Database Manager**
   _CLI tool built with Java and JDBC for library database management; complete CRUD functionality, SQL queries, and database normalization up to 3NF._